Peginterferon beta-1a

-Peginterferon beta-1a, sold under the brand name Plegridy', is medication used to treat multiple sclerosis.
+Peginterferon beta-1a, sold under the brand name Plegridy, is medication used to treat multiple sclerosis.

 The most common side effects include headache, muscle pain, joint pain, influenza (flu)-like symptoms, pyrexia (fever), chills, asthenia (weakness), and erythema (reddening of the skin), pain or pruritus (itching) at the injection site.

 Peginterferon beta-1a was approved for medical use in the United States and in the European Union in 2014.

 Medical uses

-In the United States peginterferon beta-1a is indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
+In the United States, peginterferon beta-1a is indicated for the treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

-In the European Union peginterferon beta-1a is indicated for the treatment of relapsing remitting multiple sclerosis in adults.
+In the European Union, peginterferon beta-1a is indicated for the treatment of relapsing remitting multiple sclerosis in adults.